 The trust agreement is created in Argentina pursuant to Section 1666, 1680 et seq. of the Argentine Civil and Commercial Code (CCC).
 The trust under Argentine Law is an agreement pursuant to which the trustor conveys the property of certain assets to the trustee, who undertakes to exercise such property rights for the benefit of the beneficiary appointed in the agreement, and with the final purpose to transfer such property rights to a third party.
 Under normal circumstances, the borrower, when the debt is totally served, would be entitled to receive the remaining assets or money resulting from the eventual sale of the project.

-The trust under Argentine Law can be created as security, and it can be established in the agreement that the trustee pays to the lenders as the debt services.
-The trust under the Argentine Law creates a patrimony segregated from the ones on the trustee, the trustor and the beneficiaries (i.e., such patrimony is protected from any action of the creditors of these three parties).
+A trust under Argentine law can be created as security, and it can be established in the agreement that the trustee pays to the lenders as the debt services.
+A trust under Argentine law creates a patrimony segregated from the ones of the trustee, the trustor and the beneficiaries (i.e., such patrimony is protected from any action of the creditors of these three parties).

-The parties of this agreement are normally the borrower, the lenders and the trustee.
-The borrower assigns and conveys to the trustee (usually the security agent for the local guarantees) the fiduciary property, as security for the benefit of the lenders, of certain assets and rights inherent to the project, in particular all the facilities or real estate rights (to the extent possible), the material contracts, any rights to governmental licences, collection rights of certain project revenues, rights to collect indemnifications (e.g., from expropriation), insurances, tax reimbursements, etc. Essentially, all the material assets that may keep the project working.
+The parties to this agreement are normally the borrower, the lenders and the trustee.
+The borrower assigns and conveys to the trustee (usually the security agent for the local guarantees) the fiduciary property, as security for the benefit of the lenders, of certain assets and rights inherent to the project, in particular all the facilities or real estate rights (to the extent possible), the material contracts, any rights to governmental licences, collection rights of certain project revenues, rights to collect indemnifications (e.g., from expropriation), insurances, tax reimbursements, etc: essentially, all the material assets that may keep the project working.

-Revenues are usually paid into offshore accounts, particularly when capital flow or FX controls are in force, and a portion of the collected funds is normally transferred to an onshore account or accounts in the amounts previously contemplated to cover OPEX and CAPEX.
+Revenues are usually paid into offshore accounts (although this may at times be restricted if capital flow or FX controls are in force), and a portion of the collected funds is normally transferred to an onshore account or accounts in the amounts previously contemplated to cover OPEX and CAPEX.